 This term, STEM and Digital Technologies education is presented via an array of exciting learning activities.
 The tasks have been designed to help students develop their problem-solving skills and to build on their prior knowledge as digital citizens.
 This term, the students will explore the importance of eSafety, use multimedia tools to create their own short films and work towards creating their own 2D animations.

 In Term 4, STEM and Digital Technologies education is presented via an array of challenging and exciting learning activities.
 The tasks will range from creating circuits via micro:bits to re-designing the school logo.
 Each lesson is designed to promote critical and creative thinking skills and help students develop new ways of thinking, encouraging curiosity and lifelong thinking skills.

 In Term 4, STEM and Digital Technologies education will be presented via a range of fun learning activities.
 The tasks have been designed to help students develop their critical and creative thinking skills and to develop new ways of thinking, encouraging curiosity and establishing lifelong thinking skills.
 From creating their own radio plays to writing their own secret messages and encryptions using coded language, the senior school students are going to have a blast this term!

 The Parents and Friends Association is an integral and important part of Berwick Lodge Primary School.
 We work closely with School Council, staff, students and the school community as a whole.
 Your support is vital and we strongly encourage new membership.
 Fresh ideas are always most welcome.

 Upcoming PFA Events:

 Second Hand Uniform Shop Dates:

 Berwick Lodge Primary School Canteen is run by Bellbrook Catering Services.
-Days of operation at school are Mondays, Thursdays and Fridays.
+Days of operation at school are Mondays, Wednesday and Fridays.